Table of Contents

 Where to get Vitamin D

-Animal products are the best natural source for Vitamin D, but you can get your fill with plant-based supplements that use lichen or mushrooms.
+Animal products are the best natural source of Vitamin D, but you can get your fill with plant-based supplements that use lichen or mushrooms.
 Many multivitamins also contain Vitamin D. You can also spend more time outside and in the sunshine to make Vitamin D naturally - just be sure to stay safe and prevent overexposure!

 It’s a little more complicated to ensure that you’re meeting your daily nutrition needs as a vegan, but it is by no means impossible.
 Starting with these 9 essential vitamin supplements for vegans, a thorough dietary supplement regimen can easily help you bridge the gap between the foods you eat and the nutrients you need.
 Don’t forget to consult with your physician before taking any dietary supplements.